bcgov/FIT_changedetector/README.md

 ## Development and testing

-### virtual environment

-Using GDAL on your system:
+Presuming that GDAL is already installed to your system:

 	$ git clone git@github.com:bcgov/FIT_changedetector.git
 	$ cd FIT_changedetector